Down

 2. Cover the stain with a few folded pieces of kitchen roll.

-3. Slowly and evenly iron over the paper towels to lift chocolate.
+3. Slowly and evenly iron over the paper towels to lift the chocolate.

 1. Apply 1001 Troubleshooter and wait for a maximum of 5 minutes.